AgusLasalvia/SorviceLater/README.md

 `SorvisLater`

 This is a solution for those who want to work with a ticket sistem.
-Sorvis later y ticket is a solution for Minecraft IT services, based on the existing ServiceNow of TCS (Tata Consultancy Services)
+Sorvis later y ticket is a solution for Minecraft IT services, based on the existing ServiceNow

 ##############INSTALATION###############